How to Market an Ebook on a $10 Budget

 Influencers aren’t just for the makeup and fashion brands of the world — they’re also a useful avenue for promoting ebooks.
 Influencers, by definition, have huge followings who look to them for guidance on what to do or buy.
 Whether you choose a booktuber or your favorite money management guru, start off by following them on social media.
 Then you can reach out and, eventually, organize collaborations.

 Don’t steam in demanding a quid pro quo arrangement from the start.
-Invest time in cultivating genuine relationships so that when the time comes, your connections will want to promote your work.
+Invest time in cultivating genuine relationships so that your connections will want to promote your work when the time comes.

 4. Create and nurture a mailing list